Russian jet intercepts US drone over Black Sea, forcing it down

-A Russian fighter jet intercepted a U.S. Air Force drone over the Black Sea on Tuesday, U.S. officials confirmed, bringing down the U.S. aircraft.
+A Russian fighter jet intercepted a U.S. Air Force drone over the Black Sea on Tuesday, U.S. officials confirmed, bringing down the American aircraft.

 “It is not uncommon for there to be intercepts by Russian aircraft of U.S. aircraft over the Black Sea,” Kirby said.
 “And there have been, even in just recent weeks, there have been other intercepts.
 But this one obviously is noteworthy because of how unsafe and unprofessional it was … in causing the downing of one of our aircraft.”